 - I don’t think I will fit in.

-You know what is great about yoga?
+You know what's so great about yoga?
 We have yoga values that make yoga inclusive to all groups of people.
 No other physical activity, sport, or movement is set on a foundation that is inclusive for everyone.

-I am a firm believer in yoga being for every BODY.
+I am a firm believer that yoga is for every BODY.
 In fact, I believe my job as a teacher is not done until every person has tried some form of yoga.
 Bringing yoga to the masses, if you will!
 Why should everyone take yoga?
 Here are a few reasons.

 Benefits of yoga

-When we keep stress in check, we can help alleviate symptoms of Irritable Bowel Syndrome and other gut and stomach problems.
-In addition, any type of physical activity, especially yoga, can increase the motility and mobility of the organs to perform their detoxifying functions.
+When we keep stress in check, we can help alleviate symptoms of Irritable Bowel Syndrome and other gut problems.
+Any type of physical activity, especially yoga, can increase the motility and mobility of the organs to perform their detoxifying functions.
 However, yoga is different from most forms of exercise because it is a non-impact exercise that does not harm the joints or body.
 On top of this, yoga also calls for mindfulness and deep breaths; with every deep exhale the lungs remove gases and volatile chemicals.
-This process of breathing and movement help the bodies function to do their jobs properly.
+This process of breathing and movement helps the body function and do its many jobs properly.

 So, voila.
 There’s yoga for stress relief, yoga for the digestive health, yoga for stomach issues and yoga for removing toxins from the body.
 Do you need more reason to start your practice?